In Depth: Vessels

 Arteries and veins branch off from the femoral artery to supply oxygen-rich blood to the male reproductive organs.

 The internal pudendal artery is the main vessel that supplies oxygenated blood to the penis.
-(In women, it supplies blood to the clitoris.)
 Without it, a man could not achieve an erection.
-Problems with blood flow to the penis can result in erectile dysfunction and other conditions.
+Problems with blood flow to the penis can result in erectile dysfunction and other related conditions.

 Other arteries of the male pelvis include:

-- Testicular arteries: Also known as the internal spermatic arteries, these branch from the abdominal artery and supply blood to the testes.
+- Testicular arteries: Also known as the internal spermatic arteries, these branch from the abdominal artery and supply blood to the testes, which is where sperm production and development occurs.

 - Internal iliac artery: A main artery in the pelvis despite being only about four centimeters long, it helps supply blood to the reproductive organs, buttock muscles, and other areas in the pelvis.